uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-teacher-training.md

   Teacher training funding: https://www.gov.uk/teacher-training-funding "Early years initial teacher training: 2020 to 2021 funding guidance": https://www.gov.uk/guidance/early-years-initial-teacher-training-2020-to-2021-funding-guidance
   "Qualified teacher status (QTS): qualify to teach in England": https://www.gov.uk/guidance/qualified-teacher-status-qts
+date: "2021-02-26"
+description: |-
+  There are several types of funding available to help you become a teacher, from bursaries and scholarships to tuition fees and maintenance loans.
+Extra help is available to parents, carers and people with disabilities.
 calls_to_action:
   bursaries:
     name: simple